Last updated: 01/04/2025

-This page contains our current PNA, supplementary statements and our previous PNA publications.
+This page contains our current draft PNA for consultation and our previous PNA publications.

 What is a Pharmaceutical Needs Assessment?